xrdocs/ncs5500/_tutorials/introducing-ncs-57c1-48q6d-s-router.md

 ### Ports 0-5

 The platform supports 400G ZR/ZRP Optics supported only on top row i.e., ports 0,2,4.
 Ports 0,2,4,5 will support 400G Grey, 4x100G, 2x100G mode.
 Ports 1 and 3 will support only 4x100G and 2x100G Breakout.
 Ports 0-5 will support all the breakout options.
-Ports 0-5 will support native 100G and 40G.
+Ports 0-5 will also support native 100G and 40G.

 ![Screenshot 2022-05-09 at 4.42.37 PM.png]({{site.baseurl}}/images/Screenshot 2022-05-09 at 4.42.37 PM.png)

 ### Ports 6-21

 Ports 6-21 will natively support 50G/25G/10/1G.
 No breakout is supported on these ports.
-No auto-negotiation supported as well
+No support for auto-negotiation as well.

 ![Screenshot 2022-05-09 at 4.44.20 PM.png]({{site.baseurl}}/images/Screenshot 2022-05-09 at 4.44.20 PM.png)

 ### Ports 22-53

 Ports 22-53 will natively support 25G/10/1G.
-No breakout is supported on these ports.No 1G auto-negotiation supported at FCS
+No breakout is supported on these ports.No 1G auto-negotiation supported at FCS.

 ![Screenshot 2022-05-09 at 4.45.57 PM.png]({{site.baseurl}}/images/Screenshot 2022-05-09 at 4.45.57 PM.png)